jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 This is especially useful for stateful applications that require direct pod-to-pod communication, as well as for custom load balancing scenarios where the built-in Kubernetes load balancing is not sufficient.

-In order to check this out we first need to create a busybox container in the same namespace.
+In order to check this out we first need to create a dnsutils container in the same namespace.
 Next, we can perform an dig command to query the SRV records for the headless service:

 ```SH
 $ kubectl run -i --tty dnsutils --image=tutum/dnsutils --restart=Never -- sh